Trending Topics

 One of the other side effects of straying from your marriage as a cop is the extremely harmful effect it has on your job performance.
 Distractions, continually texting, hiding your indiscretions and making up endless lies all take much-needed focus away from your job.

 Work hard to save your relationship and get help before it’s too late.
-If you’d like a much more detailed understanding of this tough situation, check out the following video.
+If you’d like a much more detailed understanding of this tough situation, watch the full video.

 Ron Lyons served many years as a Dallas, Texas, area police officer.
 During his career, Ron specialized in drug interdiction and DWI enforcement and served in many roles, including K-9 handler, field training officer and drug interdiction specialist.
 In 1996, Ron set the federal record for the largest single seizure of cocaine in the eastern district.
 Having graduated Valedictorian of his police academy, Ron continued this trend by earning numerous commendations and awards throughout his career.
 Currently, he is a writer and the owner of Lyons Tactical & Survival Supply and host of the Lyons Tactical Radio Show on iTunes and Amazon Alexa.
 When Ron isn’t working, he enjoys spending as much time as possible with his family, racing cars and writing music.